K8Trust/traefikwsbalancer/README.md

 6. Monitors connection health

 ### Pod Discovery and Load Balancing
-1. Initial metrics request identifies at least one pod
+1. Initial metrics request identifies at least one pod in the service
 2. Discovery mechanisms attempt to find all related pods:
    - First tries the endpoints API
    - Then attempts direct DNS discovery
    - Finally uses IP scanning (if enabled)
-3. All discovered pods contribute to the service's total connections
+3. All discovered pods report their individual connection counts
-4. Clients are directed to the pod with the fewest connections
+4. The balancer selects the specific pod with the fewest connections
+5. Traffic is routed directly to that pod's IP address, not to the Kubernetes service

+This approach differs from standard Kubernetes service routing by:
+- Bypassing Kubernetes load balancing (which is random/round-robin)
+- Making connection decisions based on actual connection load
+- Creating a direct connection to a specific pod
+- Avoiding overloading any single pod with too many connections

 ### Architecture Diagram